-4a.
-In cases where the buy-in or cash compensation are executed by a CSD or a trading venue, the failing participant shall reimburse the executing entity in advance of all amounts paid in accordance with paragraphs 3 and 4, including any fees for executing the buy-in.
-Such fees shall be clearly disclosed to the participants.

-- Sa.
-Where payment of the bought securities is not made by the settlement date the seller has the right to either automatically cancel the trade, sell the shares to another counterparty or to have his shares sold by an entity and can in all cases claim compensation on defaulting party for any execution shortfall.
-The sale may, at the seller's request, be executed across more days, up to maximum of 10 working days after the intended settlement date.
-If the executing party is a CSD or a trading venue, the failing party shall reimburse the executing party in advance, as per paragraph 4a. - 6.
-CSDs, CCPs, and trading venues shall establish procedures that enable them to suspend in consultation with their respective competent authority any participant that fails consistently and systematically to deliver the financial instruments referred to in Article 5(1) or cash on the intended settlement date and to disclose to the public its identity only after giving that participant the opportunity to submit its observations and provided the competent authorities of the CSD, CCPs and trading venues, and of that participant have been duly informed.
+- 4a.
+The failing participant shall reimburse the entity that executes the buy-in of all amounts paid in accordance with paragraphs 3, 3a and 4, including any execution fees resulting from the buy-in.
+Such fees shall be clearly disclosed to the participants. - 5. deleted - 6.
+CSDs, CCPs, and trading venues shall establish procedures that enable them to suspend in consultation with their respective competent authority any participant that fails consistently and systematically to deliver the financial instruments referred to in Article 5(1) on the intended settlement date and to disclose to the public its identity only after giving that participant the opportunity to submit its observations and provided the competent authorities of the CSD, CCPs and trading venues, and of that participant have been duly informed.
+In addition to consulting before any suspension, CSDs, CCPs and trading venues, shall notify, with no delay, the respective competent authority of the suspension of a participant.
+The competent authority shall immediately inform the relevant authorities referred to in Article 11 on the suspension of the participant.